hugocornellier/agelapse/agelapse-desktop/README.md

 ![AgeLapse Logo](https://i.imgur.com/lfC2Y4y.png)

-**AgeLapse** is a comprehensive tool for creating, stabilizing and exporting aging timelapses, i.e. "selfie a day" projects.

-This is the Flutter build of AgeLapse.
-This README serves mostly to help developers run AgeLapse in a development environment.
+Here is a simple tutorial to help developers run AgeLapse Desktop in a development environment.

 ## For Non-Devs: